-The dense, texture-based category of fluid flow visualization techniques generally started out with Spot Noise [12] and LIC [2].
+The dense, texture-based category of fluid flow visualization techniques generally started out with Spot Noise [14] and LIC [2].
 The main advantage of the texture-based class of algorithms is their complete depiction of the flow field while their primary drawback is, in general, the computational time required to produce the results.
-Previous research with a focus on representations of the vector field on boundary surfaces is generally restricted to steady-state flow on simple boundary geometries such as spheres.
-This is mainly due to the prohibitive computational time required.